String Storage¶

 - Canned Response node

-- Human-Message Guardrail node
+- Regex Guardrail node

 - Intent to Instruction node — the keyed consumer of Map-kind storages.